fastify/fastify-compress/README.md

 Remember that thanks to the Fastify encapsulation model, you can set a global compression, but run it only in a subset of routes if you wrap them inside a plugin.

 ### Per Route options
-You can specify different options for compression per route by passing in the compression options on the route's configuration.
+You can specify different options for compression per route by passing in the `compress` options on the route's configuration.
 ```javascript
 fastify.register(
   require('fastify-compress'),